atlassian/react-beautiful-dnd/docs/guides/screen-reader.md

 # Screen reader guide

+> Because great features should be accessible for everyone

-`react-beautiful-dnd` ships with great screen reader support in english out of the box 📦!
-So if you are looking to just get started there is nothing you need to do.
+`react-beautiful-dnd` ships with great screen reader support, in English, out of the box.
+If you just want to get started, then there's nothing you have to do.
+But if it's tailored messaging you're after, you have total control of that too.

-However, you have total control over all of the messages.
-This allows you to tailor the messaging for your particular usages as well as for internationalisation purposes.

-This guide has been written to assist you in creating your own messaging that is functional and delights users.
-It is possible for a user who is using a screen reader to use any input type.
-However, we have the screen reader experience to be focused on keyboard interactions.
+This guide is here to help you create messaging that supports and delights your users.
+The screen reader experience is focused on keyboard interactions, but it's possible for a screen reader user to use any input type (for example mouse and keyboard).

 ## Tone

-For the default messages we have gone for a friendly tone.
-We have also chosen to use personal language; preferring phases such as 'You have dropped the item' over 'Item dropped'.
-It is a little more wordy but is a friendlier experience.
-You are welcome to choose your own tone for your messaging.
+In the default messages we went for a friendly tone, choosing phrases such as "You have dropped the item" over "Item dropped".
+We know it's wordier, but we think the pronoun makes it personal and sound less like a computer.

+Choose a tone that best supports what your audience is trying to do.
+If you need some inspiration and best practice guides, head to [https://atlassian.design](https://atlassian.design) and see how we communicate with our customers here at Atlassian.

 ## How to control announcements

-The `announce` function that is provided to each of the `DragDropContext` > `Hook` functions can be used to provide your own screen reader message.
-This message will be immediately read out.
-In order to provide a fast and responsive experience to users **you must provide this message synchronously**.
-If you attempt to hold onto the `announce` function and call it later it will not work and will just print a warning to the console.
-Additionally, if you try to call `announce` twice for the same event then only the first will be read by the screen reader with subsequent calls to `announce` being ignored and a warning printed.
+The `announce` function is provided to each of the `DragDropContext > Hook` functions and can be used to deliver your own screen reader messages.
+Messages will be immediately read out.
+It's important to deliver messages immediately, so your users have a fast and responsive experience.

+If you attempt to hold onto the `announce` function and call it later, it won't work and will just print a warning to the console.
+If you try to call announce twice for the same event, only the first will be read by the screen reader with subsequent calls to announce being ignored and a warning printed.

+## Instructions to cover

-## Step 1: lift instructions
+### Step 1: Introduce draggable item

-When a user `tabs` to a `Draggable` we need to instruct them on how they can start a drag.
-We do this by using the `aria-roledescription` property on a `drag handle`.
+When a user `tabs` to a `Draggable`, we need to tell them how to start a drag.
+We do this by using the `aria-roledescription` property on a *drag handle*.

 **Default message**: "Draggable item.
 Press space bar to lift"

-Things to note:

-- We tell the user that the item is draggable
+We tell the user the following:

+- The item is draggable
-- We tell the user how they can start a drag
+- How to start a drag

-We do not give all the drag movement instructions at this point as they are not needed until a user starts a drag.
+You don't need to give all the drag movement instructions at this point, let's wait until the user decides to start a drag.

-The **default** message is fairly robust, however, you may prefer to substitute the word "item" for a noun that more closely matches your problem domain, such as "task" or "issue".
-You may also want to drop the word "item" altogether.
+Think about substituting the word "item" for a noun that matches your problem domain, for example, "task" or "issue".
+You might also want to drop the word "item" altogether.

-## Step 2: drag start
+### Step 2: Start drag

-When a user lifts a `Draggable` by using the `spacebar` we want to tell them a few things:
+When a user lifts a `Draggable` by using the `spacebar` we want to tell them a number of things.

-- they have lifted the item
-- what position the item is in
-- how to move the item around

-**Default message**: "You have lifted an item in position ${start.source.index + 1}.
+**Default message**: "You have lifted an item in position `${start.source.index + 1}`.
 Use the arrow keys to move, space bar to drop, and escape to cancel."

+We tell the user the following:

+- They have lifted the item
+- What position the item is in
+- How to move the item around

-By default we do not say they are in position `1 of x`.
-This is because we do not have access to the size of the list in the current api.
-We have kept it like this for now to keep the api light and future proof as we move towards virtual lists.
-You are welcome to add the `1 of x` language yourself if you like!
+Notice that we don't tell them that they are in position `1 of x`.
+This is because we don't have access to the size of the list in the current api.
+It is like this for now to keep the api light and future proof as we move towards virtual lists.
+Feel free to add the the `1 of x` in your own messaging, and what list the item is in.

-You may also want to say what list the item is in and potentially the index of the list.

-Here is an message that has a little more information:

-"You have lifted an item in position ${startPosition} of ${listLength} in the ${listName} list.
+**Message with more info**: "You have lifted an item in position `${startPosition}` of `${listLength}` in the `${listName}` list.
 Use the arrow keys to move, space bar to drop, and escape to cancel."

-You can control the message printed to the user by using the `DragDropContext` > `onDragStart` hook
+You control the message printed to the user through the `DragDropContext` > `onDragStart` hook

 ```js
 onDragStart = (start: DragStart, provided: HookProvided) => {